adrianmartini/adrianmartini.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a DPhil (PhD) student in the [Probability Group](https://www.stats.ox.ac.uk/probability-home) at the [University of Oxford](https://www.ox.ac.uk).
-My research focusses on stochastic partial differential equations (SPDEs), in particular their applications to population modelling.
+My research focuses on stochastic partial differential equations (SPDEs), in particular their applications to population modelling.

-Many SPDEs need to be renormalized, that is, to establish their well-posedness or small-noise behaviour, we need to subtract diverging counter-terms.
+Many SPDEs need to be renormalised, that is, to establish their well-posedness or small-noise behaviour, we need to subtract diverging counter-terms.
 I am interested in how those counter-terms affect the underlying population.

-I have previously [studied]({{< relref "/publication/msc_thesis" >}}) how the renormalization of the parabolic Anderson model affects the birth-death mechanism of an underlying branching Brownian motion.
+I have previously [studied]({{< relref "/publication/msc_thesis" >}}) how the renormalisation of the parabolic Anderson model affects the birth-death mechanism of an underlying branching Brownian motion.
 In ongoing joint [work]({{< relref "/publication/preprint" >}}), I investigate the fluctuating hydrodynamics of weakly-interacting Langevin diffusions modelling chemotactically interacting particles.

 {{< icon name="download" pack="fas" >}} You can find my curriculum vitae {{< staticref "/uploads/CV.pdf" "newtab" >}}here.{{< /staticref >}}